geraudmathe/Locomotive-fundamentals/README.md

             +- first page
             +- second page

 All pages inherit from index.
-This way, the index contains the application's layout and the index page content.
-How do you re-use the layout without re-using the index page content?
+This way, the index contains the application's master layout and the content of the index page.
+How do you re-use the layout without re-using the index page's content?
 By introducing ```{% block 'block_name' %} ... {% endblock %}``` : since all pages inherit from index, you declare blocks of content inside the layout (index), which will be overwritten in child pages.
 Here is a simple example:

 Index page: